 Transportation in Edisto Beach State Park

+Edisto Beach State Park is located about 30 miles south of the town of Jacksonboro.
 Once you reach Edisto Beach State Park, the speed limit reaches a maximum of 35 miles per hour.
-This way, not only can you stay safe while driving around in your RV, but you can also enjoy the moments on the road and take all of the scenery in at a more enjoyable pace.
-Because Edisto Beach tends to remain uncrowded, it has no traffic lights, so it stays more peaceful than the rest of the city.
+This is for your safety while driving around in your RV, but also gives you the opportunity to enjoy the scenery at a more relaxed pace.
+Because Edisto Beach tends to remain uncrowded, it is much more peaceful than the rest of the city and has no traffic lights.

-Roads aren’t the only way of getting around here though.
-Take the bike out on the sandy beach, where miles of cycle paths will take you on a special trip along the coast.
+Roads aren’t the only way of getting around, however.
+Miles of cycle paths will take you on a scenic trip through sandy beaches along the coast.
 If you are eager to see more of the beach, you can book a boat trip to explore the coves and swamps that meander through the landscape.
-You can also rent a kayak or a canoe to venture alone.
+Campers can also rent a kayak or a canoe to venture alone.

 Finding parking shouldn't be an issue at this state park.
-There are three parking lots in the park, located by the beach, boat launch, and campground.
-These parking areas offer convenient access to all the major attractions of the park, including the hiking trails.
+There are three parking lots within the park: one by the beach, one by the boat launch, and another by the campground.
+These parking areas offer convenient access to all the major attractions, including the hiking trails.

 Campgrounds and parking in Edisto Beach State Park